 R.L.
 Stine Teaches Writing For Young Audiences

+R.L.
+Stine Teaches Writing For Young Audiences is a solid course for writers who write for younger readers.
+My biggest takeaway from this course is to trust your story ideas — and the crazier they are, the better.
 When I was helping a client of mine write a YA story, this was my go-to course for all the questions I had.

-Some of my favorite lessons were:
+Some of my favorite lessons are:

 - The Idea Store